 2. Get away from the highway and you’ll see lower gas prices.

 Gas stations located conveniently near highway exits have been known to set their fuel prices higher than stations a little farther out.

 First of all, if you’re driving into a downtown area, it can be tough to even find a gas station!

 Gas stations’ prices are changing all the time, and the place with the lowest gas prices last week might not be the winner this week.
 These popular apps monitor gas stations and the cost of gas like The Krazy Coupon Lady app monitors sale prices at your favorite stores.

 Find a participating station with the app, take a photo of your fuel receipt (or “check in” on the app to automatically submit your receipt) and get up to $0.25 per gallon back in cash, redeemable by PayPal, e-gift card, or bank transfer.
-Even better, use coupon code KCL20 to save an additional $0.20 per gallon on your first fill-up.
+Even better, use coupon code KCL20 to save an additional $0.20 per gallon in your next offer.

 6. Fill up at a station that’s not too busy so you get cooler, denser gas.

 Cooler, denser gasoline performs better than hotter gas, so try to fill up at a less busy, mom-and-pop station.
 The gas stays in the underground tank longer and has time to cool down.